jaimetur/PhotoMigrator/help/3-synology-photos.md

   ```
   ./CloudPhotoMigrator.run --synology-remove-duplicates-albums
   ```
-  With this example, the script will connect to Synology Photos database and will delete all Duplicates Albums found.
+  With this example, the script will connect to your Synology Photos account and will delete all Duplicates Albums found.

 ## <span style="color:blue">Delete Empty Albums in Synology Photos:</span>
 - From version 2.0.0 onwards, the script can be executed in 'Delete Empty Albums in Synology Photos' Mode.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will look for all Empty Albums in Synology Photos database.
+- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos account and will look for all Empty Albums in your Synology Photos account.
 - If any Empty Album is found, the script will remove it from Synology Photos.
 - To execute this Extra Mode, you can use the Flag: _'-srEmpAlb, --synology-remove-empty-albums'_